GUIDE 2025

 Identify Access Needs

-Map the access needs for staff to the type of documents that they will need to access, the frequency of access, and the method for access.
+Map the access needs for staff to the type of documents that they will need to access, the frequency of access, and the access method.

 Identify Security Requirements

-Identify the level of security that is appropriate for each type of document, and the processes required to achieve the required security level.
-Local, state and federal laws and regulations play a major role in establishing security-related requirements.
+Identify the appropriate security level for each type of document and the processes required to achieve it.
+Local, state, and federal laws and regulations play a significant role in establishing security-related requirements.

 Identify Storage Requirements